-Inspired by rainbow connection colorings [16, 17] and proper connection colorings [15] of graphs and conflict-free colorings of hypergraphs, Czap et al. [7] introduced the concept of conflict-free connection colorings of graphs.
-An edge-colored graph Gis called conflict-free connected if each pair of distinct vertices is connected by a path which contains at least one color used on exactly one of its edges.
-This path is called a conflict-free path, and this coloring is called a conflict-free connection coloring of G. The conflict-free connection number of a connected graph G, denoted by cfc(G), is the smallest number of colors required to color the edges of G so that G is conflictfree connected.
-It is easy to see that for a tree T, each of a proper connection coloring and a conflict-free connection coloring of T is a proper edge-coloring, and $cfc(T) \geq \chi'(T) = \Delta(T) = pc(G)$.
+Inspired by rainbow connection colorings [21, 22, 23] and proper connection colorings [19, 20] of graphs and conflict-free colorings of hypergraphs, Czap et al. [10] introduced the concept of conflict-free connection colorings of graphs.
+An edge-colored graph G is called conflict-free connected if each pair of distinct vertices is connected by a path which contains at least one color used on exactly one of its edges.
+This path is called a conflict-free path, and this coloring is called a conflict-free connection coloring of G. The conflict-free connection number of a connected graph G, denoted by cfc(G), is the smallest number of colors required to color the edges of G so that G is conflict-free connected.
+A conflict-free connection coloring of a connected graph G using cfc(G) colors is called an optimal conflict-free connection coloring of G. It is easy to see that for a tree T, a conflict-free connection coloring of T is a proper edge-coloring, and $cfc(T) \geq \chi'(T) = \Delta(T)$.
 Note that a conflict-free coloring of the edge-path hypergraph H of a graph G is a conflict-free connection coloring of G. The other way round is not true in general, since some pairs of vertices in a general graph G may have more than one path between them.
 However, for any tree T, the conflict-free coloring of the edge-path hypergraph of T is equivalent to the conflict-free connection coloring of T, i.e., $\chi{cf}(H{EP}(T)) = cfc(T)$, since every pair of vertices in T has a unique path between them.
-In this paper, we study the conflict-free connection coloring of trees, which is also the conflict-free coloring of edge-path hypergraphs of trees.
+In this paper, we study the conflictfree connection coloring of trees, which is also the conflict-free coloring of edge-path hypergraphs of trees.
 At first, we present some results on the conflict-free connection for general graphs.